Collective Worship

 The weekly pattern of collective worship looks like this:

-• Tuesday – Led by Open the Book / Class Teacher
+• Tuesday – Led by Open the Book or the school's incumbent

-• Wednesday – Led by pupils from Oak Class linked to a current news story with chances for rich thought-provoking discussion
+• Wednesday – Led by the Headteacher linked to a current news story with chances for rich thought-provoking discussion

-Members of our local church visit every fortnight as part of Open the Book.
+Members of our local church visit every fortnight as part of Open the Book, as does our incumbent from the Upper Wylye Valley benefice.

 Teachers and the Headteacher lead Collective Worship during the week and there is a Celebration Assembly once a week to celebrate pupil’s achievements.
 From time to time a whole class plans and delivers collective worship to which parents are invited.
 We also celebrate Harvest, Remembrance, Christmas and Easter, inviting a member of the Church to support our worship.